 Here are some tips to make sure your sensory swing is safe:

 - Check the weight limit before you buy.
-Every swing should list a maximum user weight.
+Every therapeutic swing should list a maximum user weight.
 Make sure you/your loved one is under the limit.
 Our list includes a swing that can support up to 800 pounds, so you should be able to find one or more safe options.

 - Your sensory swing is only as safe as its mounting hardware.
 Most swings and hammocks come with appropriate hardware, but if you must replace it or use something different, always check weight limits for hooks and use carabiners rated for climbing (see list below).